Which of the following functional groups is present in all amino ... | Channels for Pearson+

 1

+Recall that the carboxyl group is a defining feature of amino acids, as it is present in all amino acids along with the amino group.

+Compare the functional groups: The ketone, aldehyde, and ether groups are not present in all amino acids, whereas the carboxyl group is.

-Conclude that the carboxyl group is present in all amino acids, distinguishing them from other organic compounds that may contain aldehyde, hydroxyl, or ketone groups.
+Conclude that the carboxyl group is the functional group present in all amino acids, making it the correct answer.

 Watch next